willjharmer/tmuxinator_configs/README.md

   2. Run your config of choice: `mux start pydev`

 ##To edit
-  1.Fork this
+  1. Fork this
-  2.Edit your config of choice: `mux edit pydev.yml`
+  2. Edit your config of choice: `mux edit pydev.yml`

 ##License
 MIT License